 Millennials are a misunderstood yet seriously sought-after demographic in the marketing world.
 Every digital marketer longs to attract millennials since they’re the largest living generation with such tech-driven nature.
 Still, there’s something entirely different about Gen Y that makes appealing to them a notoriously difficult task.

-“Millennials are eschewing the old way of doing things: they don’t click on banner ads, buy print magazines, read snail mail, or watch traditional network television.
+“Millennials are eschewing the old way of doing things: they don’t click on banner ads, buy print magazines, read snail mail or watch traditional network television.
 It begs the question: Is going viral on Snapchat the only way to reach millennials?” asks Antoniya Koleva Zorluer from Business2Community.

 “To win with millennial email marketing, be sure you’re providing value that they can’t get anywhere else.
-Make them feel special by sharing exclusive tips, tricks, tools, discounts, or information only via email,” Zorluer recommends.
+Make them feel special by sharing exclusive tips, tricks, tools, discounts or information only via email,” Zorluer recommends.
 “Give them an opportunity to ask a question to your CEO directly via email.
-Give them edge others won’t have.”
+Give them an edge others won’t have.”

 “The most successful millennial marketing campaigns are similar in that they engage Millennials and make them the hero of the campaign.
 In your emails to millennials, always think about engagement,” Zorluer says.
-“If an email has no call to action, question, or follow-up, it won’t be efficient with this generation.
+“If an email has no call to action, question or follow-up, it won’t be efficient with this generation.
 Send every email with an idea in mind for what the next step is for the Millennial who reads it.”